ibog1/minecraft-server/README.md

   ```

 > [!IMPORTANT]
-> Port 8888 is exposed externally as required by the project
+> Port 8888 is exposed externally as required by the project.
 >
-> The ./data:/data volume ensures data persistence
+> Data persistence is implemented using a **named Docker volume**.
 >
-> Runtime data is intentionally excluded from version control
+> Runtime data is intentionally excluded from version control.
 >
-> Only non-sensitive configuration values should be defined here
+> Only non-sensitive configuration values should be defined here.
->

 ---